jawahar-shazab/docs/docs/api.md

 GET /v1/agents/:agentId
 ```

-Retrieves detailed information about a specific agent.
+This API retrieves detailed information about a specific agent, identified by the `agentId`.
+It provides insights into the agent's configuration, status, and other parameters.

 #### 7. Update Agent